 The earrings have wires slipping into the ears with hooks at the back to lock the wires into place so that you cannot accidentally lose them... and all of the work is sterling grade.

 MEX-05.
-Earrings #10 through #13 are all small and delicate, with the first three featuring pairs of birds facing each other.
+These earrings are small and delicate, with the first three featuring pairs of birds facing each other.
 The birds are just over 5/8 inch across.
-Earrings #1 have the simplicity of just the birds. $28.US.
-Earrings #11 have small dangles hanging from the birds. $32.US.
-Earrings #12 have swinging silver pendants hanging from them to make them almost 1 1/2 inches long. $40.US.
-Earrings #13 are made of delicately turned and twisted wires holding a blue facet glass stone. $28.US. (#11 & #12 are sold)
+Earrings #10 have the simplicity of just the birds. $38.US.
+Earrings #11 have small dangles hanging from the birds. $45.US. (#10 & #11 are available)

 MEX-11.
 This is the most complex of the necklaces that I have bought.
 I kept looking at it, and in the end, found it irresistable.
 The chain is detailed with each section made by hand and it attaches to a series of flowers, four of them emphasized with pinkish red glass facet stones.
 Everything is hinged so that it moves as things in nature do.
 There are four little butterflies around the flowers and a large lacy one hanging below.
 It is quite wonderful with hanging leaves attached as well.
 The entire piece circles 23 inches across on the inside.
 This is expensive, but I think you may never see another... $920.US.